 3. Diagnostics of water management strategies: what are their impacts on flood and drought risk?
 Can the coupling of weather generators and hydrological models reveal a larger range of conditions in which human infrastructure could fail?
 Can optimisation of these strategies reveal the trade-offs between resilience to water hazards and other uses of the water infrastructure?

 This project will include national but also international cooperation opportunities, including with top research groups at United States universities.

 Suitable for candidates holding or anticipating award of an MSc, or 1st/2.1 undergraduate degree in an engineering or numerical/physical sciences discipline.
 A taste for programming is essential and prior experience is a plus.
 Candidates should have an enthusiasm for research and a wish to communicate both the technical and practical consequences of their research outputs.

 Informal enquiries are very welcome.
 Please contact Dr Charles Rougé on 0114 222 5723 or [email protected]

 .
 Applications are welcome now.
-The start date is flexible, around September 2019.
+The start date is flexible, but planned to be around September 2020.